Liamarii/WebApis/README.md

 # **What is this**
-I use this repo to both practice and try out new ideas but mainly as a future reference for myself.
+This repository is a sandbox for experimenting with backend and frontend patterns commonly used in modern applications.
+It serves as both a learning tool and a reference for myself.
-The solution is not intended to be production ready code as the concepts practiced are not applied throughout.
+The code is not intended to be production-ready, each concept is usually implemented in a single place rather than throughout.

-For example error handling is listed below and is demonstrated in one place will likely not be anywhere else when in practice it'd be done throughout.
+Note: Concepts are implemented in isolation.
+For example, error handling may be shown in one feature but not applied throughout the code base.

 # **Done**
 - Use `HttpClient` services